shravan-padakanti/scala-3/Parallel-Scan-(Prefix-Sum)-Operation.md

 List(1,3,8).scanLeft(100)((acc,elem) => acc + elem) == List(100, 101, 104, 112)
 List(1,3,8).scanRight(100)((acc,elem) => acc + elem) == List(112, 111, 108, 100)
 ```
-We consider only scanLeft, but scanRight is dual.
+We consider only scanLeft, but scanRight is dual i.e. everything we apply or deduce about `scanLeft` is also applicable to `scanRight`.

 ## Sequential scan

+We can generalize the above definition as:
 ```scala
 List(a1, a2, ..., aN).scanLeft(f)(a0) = List(b0, b1, b2, ..., bN)
 ```